 - Agyei-Mensah, S. (1996).
 New Perspective on the Fertility Situation in Sub Saharan Africa.
 Norwegian Journal of Geography.
 Routledge, Taylor and Francis.
 50: 101-112.

-BOOKS/ EDITED SPECIAL ISSUES OF JOURNALS AND BOOKS
+BOOKS/ EDITED BOOKS AND SPECIAL JOURNAL ISSUES

 - Lund, R, Agyei-Mensah, S and Jorgensen, S. (eds.)
 (2008) New Faces of Poverty in Ghana.
 Special issue Norwegian Journal of Geography, Taylor and Francis, Oslo, 2008.

 - Ardayfio-Schandorf, E, P.W.K.
 Yankson, A. Asiedu, Samuel Agyei-Mensah and Morgan Attua.
 (2007).
 Socio-Economic Perspectives of Off-Reserve Forest Management in the Goaso Forest District of Ghana.
 Woeli Publishers, Accra, Ghana.
 176 pages.

 - Asbjorn Aase and Samuel Agyei-Mensah (eds.)
 (2005) HIV/AIDS in Sub-Saharan Africa: Geographical Perspectives.
 Special Issue Norwegian Journal of Geography, Routledge, Taylor and Francis, Oslo.
 Vol. 59, No. 1, 2005.
 74 pages.

 - Agyei-Mensah, Samuel and John.
 B. Casterline (eds.)
 (2003).
 Reproduction and Social Context in Sub-Saharan Africa.
 Greenwood Press, Westport, CT.
 USA.
 206 pages.
 Reviewed in International Journal of African Historical Studies, 2004, Vol. 37, Part 1: 187-189.